 The EVNTBUS output is a concatenation of all events that is, global events and events on each Master Interface (MI) and Slave Interface (SI).
-The global events are always the least significant bits from [14:0] irrespective of the number of interfaces.
-The bit offsets in the EVNTBUS output can be found in Table 2-5 Event codes for global events on page 2-34.
+The global events are always the least significant bits from [15:0] irrespective of the number of interfaces.
+Table 2-5 Event codes for global events on page 2-34 lists the bit offsets in the EVNTBUS output.